Artificial stones | Walls | forms – civillearners

-These are also known as cast stone or reconstructed stones.
-Which are produced artificially also known synthetic products.
+Artificial stones are also known as cast stones or reconstructed stones.
+These are also called synthetic products.

-1) Natural stone is crushed into sizes less than 6 mm.
+1) Natural stone is crushed to less than 6mm.

 2) Stone dust is removed.

-4) Necessary pigment to produce the desired colour effect is added to the above mixture.
-Its proportion should not exceed 15 per cent of cement by weight.
+4) The necessary pigment is added to the mixture to produce the desired color effect.
+Its weight should not exceed 15 percent of the cement by weight.

-5) Water in required quantity is added and thorough mixing of materials is done.
+5) The required quantity of water is added and the entire mixture of materials is done.

-6) The mixture thus prepared is transferred to specially constructed moulds.
+6) The mixture thus prepared is transferred to specially constructed molds.

 7) It is allowed to harden and its surface is kept wet.
 Artificial stones in block form to use.